emqx/neuron-docs/en_US/getting-started/quick_start.md

 Items with `*` are required, and each item is followed by a field description key.
 Hovering over it will display a detailed description.

+To setup MQTT connection,

-* Fill in the Client Id of MQTT, which is also the name of northbound application node, e.g. mqtt1，please refer to the [MQTT Topics](../mqtt.md).
+1. Fill in the Client Id of MQTT, which is also the name of northbound application node, e.g. mqtt1，please refer to the [MQTT Topics](../mqtt.md).
-* Fill in the MQTT publish topic.
+2. Fill in the MQTT publish topic.
-* Select the upload format.
+3. Select the upload format.
-* Set up SSL authentication option.
+4. Set up SSL authentication option.
-* Fill in the hostname of MQTT Broker, where the default connection is to the emqx public broker.
+5. Fill in the hostname of MQTT Broker, where the default connection is to the emqx public broker.
-* Fill in the port number of the MQTT Broker.
+6. Fill in the port number of the MQTT Broker.
-* Set up a username, which is optional.
+7. Set up a username, which is optional.
-* Set up a password, which is optional.
+8. Set up a password, which is optional.
-* Click on the `Submit` button to complete the configuration of the northbound application, and click the working status switch in the application card to make the application enter the **running** state.
+9. Click on the `Submit` button to complete the configuration of the northbound application, and click the working status switch in the application card to make the application enter the **running** state.

 ### Step 16 Subscribe to southbound tag groups

-Click any blank space of the application node card to enter the subscription group interface, as shown below.
+Click any blank space of the application node to show the subscription group interface, as shown below.

 ![subscriptions-add](./assets/subscriptions-add.png)

+To subscribe data group of southbound devices,

-* Click on the `Add subscription` button in the upper-right corner to add a subscription.
+1. Click on the `Add subscription` button in the upper-right corner to add a subscription.
-* Click on the drop down box to select the southbound device, in this case, we select the modbus-plus-tcp-1 device built above.
+2. Click on the drop down box to select the southbound device, in this case, we select the modbus-tcp-1 device built above.
-* Select the Group you want to subscribe to in the drop-down box, in this case, we select the group-1 created above.
+3. Select the Group you want to subscribe to in the drop-down box, in this case, we select the group-1 created above.
-* Click on `Submit` button to complete the subscription.
+4. Click on `Submit` button to complete the subscription.

 ### Step 17 Manage subscribed group list

-After the subscription is added successfully, the newly subscribed Group will be displayed in the Group list, as shown below.
+After the subscription is added successfully, all subscribed Groups will be displayed in the Group list, as shown below.

 ![subscription](./assets/subscription.png)

+The Group list contains following components,

 * `Clear` button to cancel all subscribed groups with one click.
 * `Delete` button, when selecting all, click the `Delete` button, the effect is equivalent to `Clear`, which can cancel the subscription of all Groups.
 When you select some groups, and then click the `Delete` button, you can quickly cancel the subscription of the selected groups in batches.